-Rachel Jones is a Knight Health Journalism Fellow who led a project to improve coverage of health issues in Kenya.
+As a Knight Health Journalism Fellow, Rachel Jones led a project to improve coverage of health issues in Kenya.
 With support from the Wellcome Trust, she launched the Kenyan Alliance of Health and Science Reporters.

 Jones’ consulting media-development work began with an eight month stint as project director for the Internews Network’s Gulu, Uganda, radio training center.
 The project was designed to build reporting and critical analysis skills of journalists covering the peace and reconciliation process between Uganda’s government and the Lord's Resistance Army.
 Jones helped train and mentor nearly five dozen media professionals, covering issues ranging from policy, health, education, and child welfare.